Karma: Ethicization

 The second theme common to karma theories is ethicization.
 This begins with the premise that every action has a consequence, which will come to fruition in either this life or a future life; thus, morally good acts will have positive consequences, whereas bad acts will produce negative results.
-An individual's present situation is thereby explained by reference to actions in his present or in previous lifetimes.
+An individual's present situation is thereby explained by reference to actions in their present or in previous lifetimes.
 Karma is not itself "reward and punishment", but the law that produces consequence.
 Wilhelm Halbfass notes that good karma is considered as dharma and leads to punya ('merit'), while bad karma is considered adharma and leads to pāp ('demerit, sin').

 Reichenbach (1988) suggests that the theories of karma are an ethical theory.
 This is so because the ancient scholars of India linked intent and actual action to the merit, reward, demerit, and punishment.
-A theory without ethical premise would be a pure causal relation; the merit or reward or demerit or punishment would be same regardless of the actor's intention.
+A theory without ethical premise would be a pure causal relation; the merit or reward or demerit or punishment would be the same regardless of the actor's intention.
 In ethics, one's intentions, attitudes, and desires matter in the evaluation of one's action.
 Where the outcome is unintended, the moral responsibility for it is less on the actor, even though causal responsibility may be the same regardless.
-A karma theory considers not only the action, but also the actor's intentions, attitude, and desires before and during the action.
+A karma theory considers not only the action, but also the actor's intentions, attitudes, and desires before and during the action.
 The karma concept thus encourages each person to seek and live a moral life, as well as avoid an immoral life.
 The meaning and significance of karma is thus as a building-block of an ethical theory.